Automatic differentiation in machine learning: a survey: AD and Machine Learning

-There are instances in neural network literature---albeit few---where explicit reference is made to AD for computing error gradients, such as \citet{Eriksson1998} using AD for large-scale feed-forward networks, and the work by \citet{Yang2008}, where they use AD to train a neural network-based proportional-integral-derivative (PID) controller.
+There are instances in neural network literature---albeit few---where explicit reference has been made to AD for computing error gradients, such as \citet{Eriksson1998} using AD for large-scale feed-forward networks, and the work by \citet{Yang2008}, where the authors use AD to train a neural-network-based proportional-integral-derivative (PID) controller.
 Similarly, \citet{Rollins2009} uses reverse mode AD in conjunction with neural networks for the problem of optimal feedback control.

-Beyond backpropagation, the generality of AD also opens up other possibilities.
-An example is given for continuous time recurrent neural networks (CTRNN) by \citet{AlSeyab2008}, where they apply AD for the training of CTRNNs predicting dynamic behavior of nonlinear processes in real time.
-The authors use AD for computing derivatives higher than second-order and report significantly reduced network training time compared with other methods.
+Another example is given for continuous time recurrent neural networks (CTRNN) by \citet{AlSeyab2008}, where the authors apply AD for the training of CTRNNs predicting dynamic behavior of nonlinear processes in real time and report significantly reduced training time compared with other methods.